theCapypara/riptide-docs/source/installation/macos_nix_darwin.md

 # MacOS via nix-darwin

 If you are using [nix-darwin](https://github.com/LnL7/nix-darwin) you can install Riptide on macOS using a nix-darwin module.
-This allows much greater functionality to be supported than with the manual setup, however nix-darwin is overall still somewhat experimental.
+This allows much greater functionality to be supported than with the manual setup.

 This module is provided via a Flake in the [riptide-all](https://github.com/theCapypara/riptide-all) repository.